janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 ## Instructions ##

 ### Raspberry Pi Setup ###
-The Raspberry Pi 4 Model B (4GB RAM) was used for this project, alongside a case that includes a cooling fan and heatsinks for the board.
-While _quiet mode_ was used for the cooling fan, the only program that was running was this project.
-Therefore, if you plan to use the Pi for other processes, it is advised to use the cooling fan in a higher setting.<br />
+CATS was developed using the Raspberry Pi 4 Model B (4GB RAM) in a case that included a cooling fan and heatsinks for the board.
+Although CATS has not been tested using older models, the running of the script is not very CPU intensive. <br />

-A monitor was used to initially setup the project.
-The Pi was subsequently used in headless mode for the rest of the data mining process.
-To keep track of the mining progress, it is advisable to keep a running log in the terminal window.
-This can be done by printing out changes to the mining_log file.
-Using the below code, the terminal window will print the tweet data to the terminal once it has been mined.
-This includes a tweet timestamp that can be used to track whether the project is still running.<br />
+While it might be easier to initially setup CATS using a monitor, the server is normally run in headless mode.
+A running log of the process of the tweets mining will be produced by CATS and saved as 'mining_log.txt.'
+This log includes tweet creation date&time, username of the tweeter, and date&time that this tweet was collected.
+Using the below code, you can keep this running log open in the terminal window on the Pi and use VNC Viewer to check on its progress via a virtual monitor on smartphone or laptop.<br />

 `pi@raspberrypi:~ $ tail -n1 -F /home/pi/Sync/twitter/Mining_Log.txt`
 * _tail_ prints out any changes that occur to the file to the terminal